 The SENCO coordinates all the information for Years 2-8 generated from within the school environment, including that provided by the parents, and will give guidance on seeking further advice from specialists, if appropriate.
-The Early Years Coordinator coordinates all the information for Nursery to Year 1 generated from within the school environment, including that provided by the parents, and will give guidance on seeking further advice from specialists, if appropriate and under the guidance of the Head of Learning Support.
+The Head of Pre-Prep, the Deputy and the Early Years Coordinator collates and analyses all the data on Target tracker for Nursery to Year 1.
+Under the guidance of the SENCO, external agencies will be contacted and referrals completed.